 Jakeya Caruthers is Assistant Professor of English and Africana Studies.
-Her research attends to black political aesthetics within 20th and 21st century cultural production and to the study of race, gender, sexuality, and state discipline.
-To that end, she is working on a book-length project “An Unusual Accommodation”: Affect, Reason, and Relationality in Black Political Humor examines literature and performance – from the novels of Toni Morrison and Alice Walker to standup by Dominique Witten – to explore ways black folks manage racial terror through a sense of humor endowed with black feminist affects like curiosity or a sense of political legitimacy imagined to be possible even among morally, materially, and politically opposing figures.
+Her scholarship attends to black political aesthetics within 20th and 21st century cultural production and to the study of race, gender, sexuality, and state discipline.
+She is working on a book-length project that examines literature and performance to explore the ways black folks manage racial terror through a sense of humor endowed with black feminist affects like curiosity or a sense of political legitimacy imagined to be possible even among morally, materially, and politically opposing figures.

 Other research investigates contemporary black aesthetic categories, practices, and values within presumably avant-garde cultural production and within everyday collective culture-making.
 In particular, she is interested in the socio-political anxieties, problems, and presumptions that power these values and features.

 Recent collaborative projects also include a digital archive of feminist decriminalization campaigns as well as a co-edited double-volume anthology entitled Abolition Feminisms (Haymarket Books)./p>